HELP NHADACA reach our goal of $10,000.We’re only $746.29 away!

 What has stabilized her cravings, her anxiety and her depression, however, was finding an MLADC who specializes in PTSD and anxiety disorders as well as addiction.
 My daughter and her therapist have been able to work together on holistic approaches through this therapy that have helped stabilize her anxiety and begin working through her traumas with approaches such as Eye Movement Desensitization and Response (EMDR) for her trauma as well as coaching for anxiety through breathing techniques, mindfulness, and CBT based approaches.
 With over eight months of recovery prior to starting her counseling and therapy my daughter has found significant relief from her cravings and anxiety which has allowed her to continue maintaining her sobriety and improved her ability to parent and grow.
 Her activities outside the home have drastically increased, but more importantly she is beginning to fill the holes and the emptiness that she once felt could only be filled by using opiates.

-The purposes of NHADACA are to promote and encourage the organization of addiction professionals; to examine, endorse, and encourage competent and comprehensive programs for the education of addiction professionals and those working with people experiencing addiction; to advocate on behalf of alcohol and drug issues that impact those experiencing addictions; to provide education to NHADACA membership on public policy issues; to increase the competence and knowledge of individual members and the general public; to represent the appropriate role of addiction professionals at the local, state and national levels; to engage in such other related activities as may be desirable or required to fulfill the purposes and objectives of NHADACA; and to provide assistance to those NHADACA members who may be experiencing difficulties which interfere with their personal and/or professional well-being.
+The purposes of NHADACA are to promote and encourage the organization of addiction professionals; to examine, endorse, and encourage competent and comprehensive programs for the education of addiction professionals and those working with people experiencing addiction; to advocate on behalf of alcohol and drug issues that impact those experiencing addiction; to provide education to NHADACA membership on public policy issues; to increase the competence and knowledge of individual members and the general public, to represent the appropriate role of addiction professionals at the local, state and national levels; to engage in such other related activities as may be desirable or required to fulfill the purposes and objectives of NHADACA; and to provide assistance to those NHADACA members who may be experiencing difficulties which interfere with their personal and/or professional well-being.